If you have a WordPress blog or website, you are serious about blogging.

-What you do not want to do is to waste your valuable writing time on site maintenance, performance enhancement, backups and especially, social media posting.
+What you do not want to do is to waste your valuable writing time with on-site maintenance, performance enhancement, security and backups and especially, social media posting.

 Setting up a WordPress sandbox site is by far the best way for you to safely test and evaluate new plugins or WordPress themes.

 Whether you choose free or paid WordPress plugins, you should always make sure that they are going to do the job for you.

 Additionally, you need to be sure that any new plugin for your WordPress website will not negatively affect your site speed.